For partners subscribed to Enterprise plans.

 - Enter your Azure AD credentials to sign in.
 After authentication, you will be able to interact with the applications integrated with the directory.

-- Click on IT Glue to be redirected and signed in to IT Glue.
+- Click on the IT Glue SSO application you created to be redirected and signed in to IT Glue.

 Another way to test SSO access is to go to your account subdomain (mycompany.itglue.com) directly.